1983–1986 Kurdish rebellions in Iraq

 The 1983–1986 Kurdish rebellions in Iraq occurred during the Iran–Iraq War as PUK and KDP Kurdish militias of Iraqi Kurdistan rebelled against Saddam Hussein as part of the Iraqi–Kurdish conflict, in an attempt to form an independent state.
 With Iraqi government forces occupied by the Iran-Iraq War, Kurdish Peshmerga (combining the forces of the KDP and PUK) succeeded in taking control of some enclaves, with Iranian logistic and sometimes military support.
 The initial rebellion resulted in stalemate by 1985.

-The most violent phase of the conflict between the Kurds and Iraqi Ba'athist regime was the Al-Anfal Campaign of the Iraqi Army against the Kurdish minority, which took place between 1986–1988 and included the Halabja chemical attack.
-The Al-Anfal campaign ended in 1988 with an agreement of amnesty between the two belligerents.
+The most violent phase of the conflict between the Kurds and Iraqi Ba'athist regime was the Al-Anfal Campaign of the Iraqi Army against the Kurdish minority, which took place in 1988 and included the Halabja chemical attack.
+The Al-Anfal campaign ended with an agreement of amnesty between the two belligerents.
 No permanent gains were made by the Kurds.

 Background

 The Kurdish people of Iraq

 Iraqi Kurdistan is located in northern Iraq, along its borders with Syria, Turkey, and Iran.
 It is a mostly mountainous and fertile region.
 Towards the north, along the Iranian border, is the periphery of the Iranian Zagros Mountains.
 The Kurds have lived in this region for thousands of years, but never as part of a Kurdish ethno-state.
 Instead, different empires and modern states have controlled this region.

 The Kurds identify themselves as Kurdish through the language they speak, their customs, religion (mainly Sunni Muslim, but with Shia, Alevi and Yazidi minorities), tolerance of other religions, and their tribal affiliation.
 Tribes are determined through kinship and territorial location.
 For Kurds, identification with the tribe is more important and significant than the official country the tribe is located in.
 Since the 1920s, the Kurds have harbored grievances against the various Iraqi governments due to a lack of representation in state institutions.